BasicllyMaximqs/rollihook/README.md

 # rollihook
 ## Legit/Semi-Rage cheat for Counter-Strike: Global Offensive.

-<b>Since Valve announced the Release of Counter-Strike 2 i have decided
+<b>Since Valve announced the release of "Counter-Strike 2" i have decided
 to stop developing this project as of now.</b>
 <b>The SDK used in this project will be deprecated when Source 2 is public.</b>